Skip to main content

 These papers open several research directions:

-1. Higher categories: What about functors between cipher categories?
+1. Higher categories: what about functors between cipher categories?

-2. Dependent types: Can we encode privacy/accuracy trade-offs in the type system?
+2. Dependent types: can we encode privacy/accuracy trade-offs in the type system?

-3. Effect systems: Track information flow using cipher maps
+3. Effect systems: track information flow using cipher maps

-4. Compiler integration: Automatically lift regular code to oblivious versions
+4. Compiler integration: automatically lift regular code to oblivious versions

+Privacy regulations demand oblivious computing.
+Scale requires approximate algorithms.
+Complexity demands compositional abstractions.
 Cipher maps provide the mathematical foundation to build these systems correctly.

-Related Papers:
+Papers:

 Discussion